-When comparing online reputation management (ORM) companies, it’s very difficult to determine which ones are trustworthy.
+When comparing reputation management companies, it’s very difficult to determine which ones are trustworthy.
 That’s because there’s a massive list of firms that overpromise and underdeliver, and there’s no effective way to vet their tactics or long-term results.

 Even firms at the higher end of the reputation management pricing spectrum that boast A-list client logos and get tons of publicity employ hollow SEO strategies.
 This exposes their customers to unnecessary risk and financial losses, and sometimes it puts them in a worse position than if they had done nothing.

 The purpose of this article is to arm you with 10 crucial questions that you must ask during the vetting process so you can make a more informed decision about which company to partner with.
 The answers to these basic questions will reveal volumes about a firm’s strategy, their level of expertise, the quality of their work, the longevity of their results, and their trustworthiness as a business partner.

 The role of SEO in online reputation management